Jibrangit/Manipulation_franka_emika/README.md

 2. pcl_segmentation_frank1.cpp segments that cloud using RANSAC to get the major plane.
 Since, the filter cuts off the major plane due to the threshold(in this case), the table is detected.
 Further, the distance of this plane(table top) is extracted and published.

-3. [NEXT UP] pcl_franka_cube.cpp subscribes to the original cloud(before segmentation and after filtering) and [YET TO BE DONE] creates a cloud of all points above the distance that was passed into this node.
+3. pcl_franka_cube.cpp subscribes to the original cloud(before segmentation and after filtering) and creates a cloud of all points above the distance that was passed into this node.
 In this case, those points are the object on the table.

+4.[NEXT UP], Returning the location to the robot using TFs.

+5.[NEXT UP] Generalizing, the camera's altitude will be used to generalize the segmentation process, so that if the camera is munted on the robot, it will still filter out the ground and return the table as the major plane.
+THis way, the algorithm becomes more generic.